 Everyone should have a safe, healthy, affordable home.

-We are miles from this goal.
+But we are miles from this goal.
 California housing costs have spiraled out of control.
-California has the highest poverty rate in the country due to the high cost of housing, with one third of renter households paying over 50% of their income on rent.
-Meanwhile, California has the fifth largest economy on the planet and is home to more billionaires than any other country in the world except the United States and China.
+The state has the highest poverty rate in the country due to the high cost of housing, with one-third of renter households paying over 50% of their income on rent.
+Meanwhile, California—the fifth largest economy on the planet—is home to more billionaires than any single country in the world except the United States and China.
 Californians are being forced to choose between a home and food, healthcare, childcare, and their jobs.

 What is the solution?

 In the last few years, corporate landlords, mega real estate investors and Wall Street lobbyists have falsely claimed that the problem is merely the lack of market-rate supply, and the solution is to eliminate tenant protections and community input into development.
 The truth is that California is facing a severe shortage of housing for low-income families—a shortfall of 1.54 million rental homes for extremely low-income & very low-income renter households—not market-rate or luxury housing.
 For-profit developers have not—and will not—ever build the type of housing California families need and therefore our elected officials should not act like catering to their profits is the solution.

 By stabilizing rents and closing the loopholes used by Wall Street speculators, mega-developers and corporate landlords, we can make more housing affordable.